cncf/glossary/CONTRIBUTING.md

 * Jason Morgan (jason@buoyant.io)

 ## Glossary Entry Format
-Each entry should have the following format.
-Start with a short paragraph of **what it is**, then explain the **problem it addresses**, and close with **how it helps**.
-Each section shouldn't exceed 100 words (a total of 300 words max per term).
+Each entry should follow the format and guidelines specified in the [style guide](https://github.com/cncf/glossary/blob/main/style-guide.md).

 ## Guidelines
 * To propose specific changes to a glossary entry, edit that entry in your branch and issue a pull request.